The Edit · Founder Insights

 Q. Is the VO2 max test safe?

-For symptom-free healthy adults the cardiac event rate during maximal exercise testing is roughly 1 per 10,000 tests.
-For symptomatic adults the rate climbs toward 1 per 2,500.
-Properly run clinics screen for symptoms, hold the test in a room with a defibrillator, and decline testing for clients with uncontrolled hypertension, recent cardiac events, or specific contraindications.
+For symptom-free healthy adults, cardiac events during maximal exercise testing are very rare; for symptomatic adults the risk is meaningfully higher.
+Properly run providers screen for symptoms, hold the test in a room with a defibrillator, and decline testing for clients with uncontrolled hypertension, recent cardiac events, or specific contraindications.
 The risk is not zero but it is well-managed when the test is run by a competent clinician.

 Q. Can a smartwatch measure VO2 max?